I was thinking about the concept of “support raising” or “fundraising” and wondering about the general response of people who hear that term.

 As a result of these kind of issues and confusions I figured I would explore the topic a little bit, both for myself and for those wondering about what it all means.
 After all, I need to have a solid rationale for my own thoughts and current position.
 So, I thought I would write a little series of thoughts/articles on the topic that you can process, debate or argue with.
 This is Part 1.

 First, I will give a little insight into what the concept actually is.
 Essentially every charitable organization is run based on the “generous donations” of those who support that organization, whether it be individuals, businesses or whatever, even in the context of fundraisers they are reliant on money that others give, out of the goodness of their hearts and as they buy into what is going on or believe in the cause.
+Some organizations use peer to peer fundraising, where an original campaign is made for a charitable cause which then is expanded through peer fundraising for the same charity.
+This creates more funds and obviously makes the charity larger – therefore helping those in need.

 Public television is another example of this.
 When you think of this example the contrast really is that you have two options.
 Either you pay for the television channel through your monthly cable bill, or through being forced to sit through commercials (or both), either way you are paying for what you are watching.
 Of course, there are a number of ways to save on your cable bill, but this will often require some initiative on your behalf.
 Or, you can choose to watch Public TV and if you believe in it enough, send in a donation.
 Neither channel “works” harder than the others, they simply have a different value set or perspective on how to get paid for the same amount of work that they do.
 Often times the product can be better because it is done out of the passion and love for the work rather than the potential “riches” that is the risk of many businesses.